 1.2.
 Organization of the paper.
-We continue with Section 2 in which we outline the steps for proving Theorem 1.6 and Theorem 1.8.
+We continue with Section 2 in which we outline the steps for proving Theorem 1.6 and Theorem 1.9.
 The proof of Theorem 1.6, the generic case, is completed in two steps, corresponding to Section 3 and Section 4.
-Finally, Section 5 provides the proof for Theorem 1.8, the case where forests are allowed.
+Finally, Section 5 provides the proofs for Theorems 1.7, 1.9, and 1.10, which describe the cases where forests are allowed.

 Another feature of our work is a rather speedy proof of the original random Ramsey theorem of Rödl and Ruciński (i.e., Theorem 1.1) that does not rely on the Nash-Williams theorem.
 Because dealing with families adds certain complications for one of the stages of the proof, carried out in Section 4, we begin that section by first considering the singleton case.
-Consequently, the (semi-)interested reader could stop their perusal at page 14.
+Consequently, the (semi-)interested reader could stop their perusal at page 15.